retroenv/nesgodisasm/README.md

         do not output offsets in comments
   -o string
-        name of the output .asm file, printed on console if no name given -q    perform operations quietly
+        name of the output .asm file, printed on console if no name given -output-unofficial
+        output unofficial opcodes as mnemonics instead of .byte (incompatible with -verify) -q    perform operations quietly
   -s string
         system to disassemble for (nes, chip8) - if not auto-detected from file extension